Invest in the Future of Big Data - Data Visualization

 Big data is definitely going to provide the retail banker with many opportunities.
 Going forward I think we need to prioritize our investment in big data – we need to put a real focus on integrating our unstructured and structured data.
 Banks will get the most return on their investment in big data as long as they know, in a tangible way, where to find the value it holds.
 Data visualization can help make that happen.

-Contributions also made by Darren Harris and Ann Morgan, SAS United Kingdom
+Contributions to this article were also made by Darren Harris and Ann Morgan, SAS United Kingdom